 Professional Studies Certificate

-The Professional Studies certificate is an end in itself for some students.
+The Professional Studies Certificate is an end in itself for some students.
 For others, it may be applied toward completion of a bachelor’s degree.
-Whatever one’s ultimate goal: to qualify for promotion, initiate a career change, or earn an undergraduate degree, professional studies can help achieve that objective.
-The number of courses required to complete a Professional Studies certificate varies with the area of study, but in every instance courses must be completed at Boston College.
+Whatever one’s ultimate goal, whether to qualify for promotion, initiate a career change, or earn an undergraduate degree, a Professional Studies Certificate can help achieve that objective.
+The number of courses required to complete a Professional Studies Certificate varies with the area of study, but in every instance courses must be completed at Boston College.

 Professional Studies in Information Technology requires Exploring the Internet, Database Management, Video Games and Virtual Reality, and two IT electives.

 Professional Studies in Management requires Managerial Accounting, Financial Statement Analysis, Principles of Financial Management, Psychology and Law, Marketing Overview, Micro and Macro Economics, Economic Statistics, Organizational Communication.

 Professional Studies in Marketing requires Marketing Overview, Marketing Research, two Marketing electives, Economic Statistics, Managerial Accounting, Financial Statement Analysis.

 Please note: This page links to PDF files.
 Use this link to download Adobe Reader if needed.